timcs1274/README-no-more/README.md

         First, clone the code to your device and save it somewhere you can easily access it.
         Open up your terminal and locate the file.
 Run "npm install" to download the packages.
-        Run the command "node index.js" and follow the series of prompts to generate the README that you desire!
+        Run the command "node index.js" and follow the prompts to generate the README that you desire!

 ## Usage